Sparta: Birth and death

 Sparta was above all a militarist state, and emphasis on military fitness began virtually at birth.
 According to Plutarch, after birth, a mother would bathe her child in wine to see whether the child was strong.
-If the child survived it was brought before the Gerousia by the child's father.
+If the child survived, it was brought before the Gerousia by the child's father.
 The Gerousia then decided whether it was to be reared or not.
 It is commonly stated that if they considered it "puny and deformed", the baby was thrown into a chasm on Mount Taygetos known euphemistically as the Apothetae (Gr., ἀποθέται, "Deposits").
 This would, in effect, be a primitive form of eugenics.
 Plutarch is the sole historical source for the Spartan practice of systemic infanticide motivated by eugenics.
-Sparta is often viewed as being unique in this regard, however, anthropologist Laila Williamson notes: "Infanticide has been practiced on every continent and by people on every level of cultural complexity, from hunter gatherers to high civilizations.
+Sparta is often viewed as being unique in this regard, however, anthropologist Laila Williamson notes: "Infanticide has been practiced on every continent and by people on every level of cultural complexity, from hunter gatherers to high civilisations.
 Rather than being an exception, then, it has been the rule."
-There is controversy about the matter in Sparta, since excavations in the chasm only uncovered adult remains, likely belonging to criminals and Greek sources contemporary to Sparta do not mention systemic infanticide motivated solely by eugenics.
+There is controversy about the matter in Sparta, since excavations in the chasm uncovered only adult remains, likely belonging to criminals and Greek sources contemporary to Sparta do not mention systemic infanticide motivated solely by eugenics.

 Spartan burial customs changed over time.
 The Archaic Spartan poet Tyrtaeus spoke of the Spartan war-dead as follows: